-Guidelines for snapshot diff-based replication
+Guidelines for using snapshot diff-based replication

 By default, Replication Manager uses snapshot differences ("diff") to improve performance by comparing HDFS snapshots and only replicating the files that are changed in the source directory.
 While Hive metadata requires a full replication, the data stored in Hive tables can take advantage of snapshot diff-based replication.

 - The source and target clusters must be managed by Cloudera Manager 5.15.0 or higher.